HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 Based on rough costing, Technical Leads and their engineering teams SHOULD provide an initial assessment for "fit" - whether any proposed Epics need to be cut or reduced in scope for the Release.

-It is strongly RECOMMENDED that engineering teams reserve a **minimum of 30%** capacity during a Release to account for:
+It is strongly RECOMMENDED that engineering teams reserve a **minimum of 30%** capacity during a Release including but not limited to:

-* Responsibilities as a Release Engineer or Manager
+* Responsibilities as a Release Engineer or Release Manager when [releasing new versions of software](https://allspark.dev.data.humancellatlas.org/dcp-ops/docs/wikis/SOP:%20Releasing%20new%20Versions%20of%20DCP%20Software)
+* Reserving time during Milestone 3 to concentrate on stability and *bug bashing* activities
-* Emerging security or operational issues
+* Emerging critical security or operational issues
 * Contributions to community reviews for DCP RFC(s)
 * Integration between components
 * Regular DCP meetings